Valentine Telegdi: Biography

-After retiring from ETH he divided his time between CERN and the California Institute of Technology.
+Telegdi left Chicago in 1976 for positions at ETH Zurich and CERN, where he later chaired the Scientific Policy Committee.
+He and his wife Lidia, whom he had met in Zurich in 1947, settled in Geneva.
+After retiring from ETH in 1981 he divided his time between CERN and the California Institute of Technology.
 Telegdi chaired CERN's scientific policy committee from 1981 to 1983.
 He was chair of the International Committee for Future Accelerators, a working group of the International Union of Pure and Applied Physics, from 1983 to 1986.

 According to György Marx he was one of The Martians.
+Telegdi was fluent in Hungarian, German, Italian, and English, but had strong accent only in English.
+Known for incisive criticism and demanding intellectual standards reminiscent of Wolfgang Pauli, Telegdi earned a reputation as a "conscience of physics".
+He died on 8 April 2006.

 Awards and honours

-In 1991 he shared the Wolf Prize in Physics with Maurice Goldhaber.
+Telegdi was elected to the National Academy of Sciences in 1968.
+In 1991 he shared the Wolf Prize in Physics with Maurice Goldhaber "for their separate seminal contributions to nuclear and particle physics, particularly those concerning the weak interactions involving leptons".
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 2003.